piwikjapan/plugin-clickheat/README.md

 This link helps you: [Apache 403 Forbidden Error and Solution](http://www.cyberciti.biz/faq/apache-403-forbidden-error-and-solution/)

+__After installing the plugin, Piwik Administration area shows "page not found 404 error".__

+This plugin doesn't consider the IIS.
+Sorry.
+And please delete the ClickHeat plugin (yourpiwik/plugins/ClickHeat) manually via FTP or Explorer.

 __Does it withstands high traffics ?__

 This plugin uses minimal text to record data and file based logging.
 And when click.php is called from a special Javascript for cgi, just append text on end of the each file.
 And when you analyze the click data and make a heatmap, plugin will create cached heatmap as png image file.